Be the first to know

-Domina McQuade started her career as a pilot, never expecting to eventually “fall in love with recruiting.”
+Domina McQuade started her career as a pilot, never expecting to eventually “fall in love with technical recruiting.”
 Fast-forward to today and she is the lead recruiter for Microsoft’s Data Centers.
 Although she comes from an untraditional background, Domina excelled at building a network because she genuinely loves connecting with people.

 Over the past three years, Domina quickly moved up to Lead Recruiter for Microsoft’s Data Centers, which support the company’s cloud computing service, Azure, for building and managing applications and services.
 She also witnessed the culture shift at Microsoft as a result of new leadership, which had a domino effect on how the company attracts and recruits top talent.

 Recent Gartner research shows that the cloud services market is “shaking up the industry” and is expected to grow by 17.5% this year.
 Without high-functioning Data Centers there wouldn’t be a cloud, and the cloud is the “cool data storage standard” in the tech industry.

 New leadership embraces a growth mindset